vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Serialization/Serialization 3/Serializing Simple Types.md

-## Serializing Simple Types
+## Serializing simple types
 Are you *sure* the inspected object ihe type that contains the variable you are declaring? 👀
-Check that your Component/Scriptable Object is the same.
+Check that your Component or Scriptable Object is the same.

 Using your IDE's Go To Definition[^1] feature should make it clear what type is actually being exposed.